christian-taillon/sunburst-hunting/README.md

 #### Second-Stage Payloads
 Along with SUNBURST, samples have been observed dropping a memory-only dropper called TEARDROP, which was used to deploy Cobalt Strike beacons, a popular tool by many of our adversaries.

+## Implant Sunpot
+Malware to insert the SUNBURST backdoor into Orion software.
+It replaces a source file that includes the backdoor.

 #### Command and Control (C2)
 As noted, the adversaries use domain generated algorithms (DGA) to build subdomains of the avsvmcloud[dot]com.
 This communication can be used for the additional payloads or to exfiltrate data.
 Hostnames have matched those found monitored by the victim’s Orion instance.
 It appears that the adversary will also use VPS infrastructure hosted in the same country as the victim.